doubleopen-project/doubleopen-publications/Ecosystem-Survey-2019/Short-Ecosystem-Survey-2019-Report.md

 | 10 - 99             | 3         |
 | < 10                | 3         |

+We did separately analyse the replies of the respondents from organizations above 1000 employees.
+However, there were quite little significant differences.
+We have noted the differences in the analysis, in case we found that the differences had some significance.
+To view the survey results with only 1000 employees or more, please check the section [Links to Results](#links-to-results).

 ### Analysis <!-- omit in toc -->

 The above gives a view on the type of responents to this questionnaire.
 At the same time it reflects the type of organizations who are interested in open source compliance, i.e. large enterprises.